GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Go to **chat_server_go/cmd/standaloneFlows/main.go**.
 You should see code that looks like this in the method **getPrompts()**.

     ```go
+    // Look at the code file.
+The rendering may not be correct in the readme.
     queryTransformPrompt :=
     `
     This is the user profile.
 This expresses their long-term likes and dislikes: